- Born: 1942

 Few composers have blended Maori and European traditions so subtly and sympathetically as Helen Fisher.

 In 1990 and 1991, Helen held the Arts Council residency of Composer-in-Schools in the Wellington region.
-In 1990, her choral work Pounamu was performed in the Asian Music Festival in Japan, In 1993, she initiated the first New Zealand Composing Women’s Festival.
+In 1990, her choral work Pounamu was performed in the Asian Music Festival in Japan.
+In 1993, she initiated the first New Zealand Composing Women’s Festival.
 Since 1992 she has been working in Wellington as a free-lance composer, receiving commissions to compose for a variety of vocal and instrumental ensembles and also for dance theatre.
 Two CDs of her chamber music have received critical acclaim, Matairangi – Helen Fisher Chamber Music (Fisher CD) and Taku Wana – The Enduring Spirit (Atoll ACD 203).
+In 2017 her string quartet Luminous Night was premièred at the Adam Chamber Music Festival by the New Zealand String Quartet.
 Her compositions have been performed in Europe, United Kingdom, Asia, United States and Australia and regularly in New Zealand.
-In 2005 and 2006, her harp solo Otari has been performed in international harp festivals in USA, England and Australia by Carolyn Mills and Helen Webby.
+In 2005 and 2006, her harp solo Otari was performed in international harp festivals in USA, England and Australia by Carolyn Mills and Helen Webby.

 Beginning with her first major composition, Te Tangi A Te Matui (1986), many of Helen’s compositions reflect her commitment to her bicultural journey with Maori.
 Helen has collaborated extensively with Maori performing artists, such as in Taku Wana, a large scale music drama premiered in Nelson in 1998, and also in Tete Kura, premiered by Te Waka Huia and the New Zealand Youth Choir in 2000.

-Overall, it is her own Celtic heritage, Maori culture and the New Zealand environment in its broadest sense that inspire her compositions.Source: Helen Fisher, June 2007
+Overall, it is her own Celtic heritage, Maori culture and the New Zealand environment in its broadest sense that inspire her compositions.Source: Helen Fisher, June 2007.
+Updated by SOUNZ, March 2017.

 |Bone of Contention a dance work for mezzo-soprano and ensemble|